-There were no material changes to our critical accounting policies disclosed in the Management's Discussion and Analysis section of our Annual Report on Form 10-K for the year ended December 31, 2014.
-See Note 1 to Condensed Consolidated Financial Statements for recent accounting pronouncements.
+There were no material changes to our critical accounting policies disclosed in the Management's Discussion and Analysis section of our Annual Report on Form 10-K for the year ended December 31, 2014, except for changes to revenue recognition, unbilled contract receivables and billings in excess of costs and estimated earnings, as a result of the Energy Source acquisition.
+See Note 1 to the Condensed Consolidated Financial Statements for a description of these accounting policies and for recent accounting pronouncements.